KingMaker960/Self-Driving-Car/README.md

 Lane detection is one of the core functions of computer vision and image processing.
 Finding and extracting the lane lines is the main target of this system.
 The steps involved in lane detection includes:

 Step 1: Image Preprocessing
 	At first the input image was converted into gray scale.
 Converting the image to gray scale further simplifies processing by reducing color channels to a single intensity value per pixel.
-The following formula can be used to determine the grayscale intensity (I) at a pixel (x, y) in an input color image having red (R), green (G), and blue (B) channels:
-I (x,y) = 0.299 * R (x,y) + 0.587* G (x,y) +0.144*B (x,y)
-The coefficients (0.299, 0.587, and 0.114) are weights that nearly match the luminance of each color channel as seen by the human eye.
-These weights are based on the luminosity function, which depicts the sensitivity of the human eye to different colors.
 This process converts (8*8*8) bit color representation into 8-bit gray color representation ranging from 0 to 255.

 ![image](https://github.com/KingMaker960/Self-Driving-Car/assets/85979695/2fb62b73-07ca-4b92-89bc-c317b182313e)

 ![image](https://github.com/KingMaker960/Self-Driving-Car/assets/85979695/5068eb87-ff93-4c44-9aeb-1ae2567f4a07)

 Once image was normalized, the noise in the image was reduced by introducing Gaussian Blur to make subsequent edge detection more robust.
 It was achieved by applying a weighted average to the pixel values.
 This weighted average is calculated using a convolution operation between Gaussian kernel and an input image I (x, y).